Newest Jack Reacher is a Brooding, By-the-Numbers Bore

 NOT RECOMMENDED FOR: Deep thinkers, children, families, people looking for something new and innovative, those uncomfortable with violence.

-Jack Reacher: Never Go Back, directed by Edward Zwick, opens in theaters October 21, 2016.
+Jack Reacher: Never Go Back, directed by Edward Zwick, opened in theaters October 21, 2016; available for home viewing January 31, 2017.
 It runs 118 minutes and stars Tom Cruise, Cobie Smulders, Aldis Hodge, Danika Yarosh, and Patrick Heusinger.
 Watch the trailer for Jack Reacher: Never Go Back here.

 Ryan Duncan is Entertainment Editor for Crosswalk.com.